Factbox: Quotes by and about saxophonist Ornette Coleman

 - Quoted in the International Herald Tribune in 2001

-* "I sometimes realize that there is something on the earth that is free of everything but what created it and that is the one thing that I have been trying to find."
+* "I sometimes realise that there is something on the earth that is free of everything but what created it and that is the one thing that I have been trying to find."

 - In the New York Times in 1997